adamglin0/compose-continuous-rounded-corner-shape/README.md

 1. [x] Android
 2. [x] iOS
 3. [x] Desktop (JVM)
-4. [ ] JS/Wasm (now using RoundedCornerShape compatibility, waiting androidx-graphics-shapes support web target. )
+4. [x] JS/Wasm (Support from 1.0.4)

 > [!IMPORTANT]
-> You can still use ContinuousRoundedCornerShape in commonMain, but the smooth parameter on the JS/Wasm side will be ignored.
+> Before v1.0.4, you can still use ContinuousRoundedCornerShape in commonMain, but the smooth parameter on the JS/Wasm side will be ignored.

 ## Use